Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 - **Characterizing and Overcoming the Greedy Nature of Learning in Multi-modal Deep Neural Networks;** Nan Wu et al; Study the problem of only relying on one certain modality in training when using multi-modal models.
 - **Behind the Scene: Revealing the Secrets of Pre-trained Vision-and-Language Models;** Jize Cao et al
 - **Mind the Gap: Understanding the Modality Gap in Multi-modal Contrastive Representation Learning** Weixin Liang et al
+- **How Much Can CLIP Benefit Vision-and-Language Tasks?;** Sheng Shen et al; Explore two scenarios: 1) plugging CLIP into task-specific fine-tuning; 2) combining CLIP with V&L pre-training and transferring to downstream tasks.
+Show the boost in performance when using CLIP as the image encoder.

 ## Grounding
 - **Flickr30k Entities: Collecting Region-to-Phrase Correspondences for Richer Image-to-Sentence Models;** Bryan A. Plummer et al; A new benchmark dataset, annotating phrase-region correspondences.